decaf-dev/obsidian-dataloom/docs/body-cell.md

 A body cell is a cell that is rendered in the `tbody` HTML tag.

-There are 10 different types of body cells.
+There are 11 different types of body cells.

 -   `Text`

+-   `Embed`

 -   `File`